-- A Virtual Machine with premium SSD or Ultra disk will give 99.9 % SLA
+- A Virtual Machine with a premium SSD or Ultra disk will give 99.9 % SLA

 - Virtual Machine with standard SSD disk will give 99.5 % SLA

-- With standard HDD disk VM will give 95 % SLA
+- A standard HDD disk VM will give 95 % SLA

-- 2 virtual machines in same availability set gives you 99.95% availability
+- 2 virtual machines in the same availability set give you 99.95% availability

-- Availability set is a logical grouping of Virtual Machines.
+- An availability set is a logical grouping of Virtual Machines.

-- Azure provides 2 types of Availability Set.
+- Azure provides 2 types of Availability sets.
 Fault Domain and Updated Domain

 - Fault Domain – A group of virtual machines which share common network connectivity and power supply.

-- Distributing VMs across multiple fault domain will increase availability.
+- Distributing VMs across multiple fault domains will increase availability.

 - Creating multiple instances in 2 or more Availability Zones in same Azure region gives you 99.99% of availability.

-- Virtual Machine Scale Set (VM Scale Set) allows you to create and manage a group of Azure Virtual Machine.
+- Virtual Machine Scale Set (VM Scale Set) allows you to create and manage a group of Azure Virtual Machines.